GerruG/IOTTemperatureSensorAWS/README.md

 # IoT Project: ESP32 with AWS IoT Core, DynamoDB, and Grafana

 This project demonstrates an IoT solution where an ESP32 equipped with a DHT11 sensor collects temperature and humidity data, uploads it to AWS IoT Core, stores it in DynamoDB, and visualizes it in Grafana.
+Additionally, data can be forwarded to an external API directly from AWS IoT Core.

 ---